Peoples-uni Regulations for Postgraduate-Level Awards in Public Health

 Certificate-level award in Public Health

 1. Students can appeal to the above rules on the basis of unforeseen exceptional circumstances.
 Appeals will be heard by the Education Committee, and students will need to submit their appeal including any justification to the Committee via the Academic Coordinator.
 The appeals process will consider the validity of these circumstances, and will consider these against the need to uphold the organisation’s academic standards at postgraduate level, as well as the need to be fair to all students.

-* Selection of modules.
-Among the 8 modules you have to take to gain the Diploma (and also for the Masters programme), you have to take at least 2 from the “Foundation Sciences of Public Health' group (you have to take Biostatistics and Introduction to Epidemiology, and we strongly recommend that you also take the Evidence Based Practice module), and at least 2 from the 'Public Health Problems' group.
+Among the 8 modules you have to take to gain the Diploma (and also for the Masters programme), you have to take at least 2 from the “Foundation Sciences of Public Health' group (they must include Biostatistics and Introduction to Epidemiology, and we strongly recommend that you also take the Evidence Based Practice module), and at least 2 from the 'Public Health Problems' group.
 You can select whichever modules will be most useful for you, and take these in any order, to a maximum of 2 modules per semester.
 However, we also strongly recommend for students wishing to pursue the Masters programme to study epidemiology at the beginning of their programme, preferably their first semester (if they have not studied epidemiology previously).